rladstaetter/LogoRRR/README.md

 ## Installation

 You can give it a try by downloading a [prebuilt installer for LogoRRR](https://github.com/rladstaetter/LogoRRR/releases/tag/22.1.0) from the releases page.
 There are installer for Windows and MacOs available.

-**Please note**: Because LogoRRR is not digitally signed you are going to see warnings when trying to download, install or start the application.
-This will not change until it is digitally signed.

-This situation will be better when there is an installation via [windows app store](https://github.com/rladstaetter/LogoRRR/issues/29) and [apple app store](https://github.com/rladstaetter/LogoRRR/issues/30) are available.

 ## Features